What is Garden Grabbing?

 It is not yet known when Dartford Borough Council’s appeal will be heard.

-We provide a free initial appraisal of any matter, and we support our Clients with flexible funding options in respect of our fees wherever possible.
+We provide a free initial appraisal of any matter, and we support our clients with flexible funding options in respect of our fees wherever possible.
+If you are thinking about making an application for permission, or if you would like to appeal a planning refusal, get in touch.

 Contact us for a free discussion about your case.